bayasdev/envycontrol/README.md

 </div>
 <br>

+# 👁‍🗨 EnvyControl

-EnvyControl is a program aimed to provide an easy way to switch GPU modes on Nvidia Optimus systems (i.e laptops with Intel + Nvidia or AMD + Nvidia configurations) under Linux.
+EnvyControl is a program aimed to provide an easy way to switch GPU modes on Nvidia Optimus systems (i.e laptops with hybrid Intel + Nvidia or AMD + Nvidia graphics configurations) under Linux.

-### License
+### 📖 License

-Envycontrol is licensed under the MIT license which is a permissive, free software license (see [LICENSE](https://github.com/geminis3/envycontrol/blob/main/LICENSE)).
+EnvyControl is free and open-source software released under the [MIT](https://github.com/bayasdev/envycontrol/blob/main/LICENSE) license.

+### ⚠️ Disclaimer

+**This software is provided 'as-is' without any express or implied warranty.**

+Keep it mind any custom X.org configuration may get deleted or overwritten when switching modes, please review this README and the source code before proceeding.

-### Compatible distros
+## 🐧 Compatible distros

-EnvyControl should work on any distribution of Linux, see [tested distros](https://github.com/geminis3/envycontrol/wiki/Frequently-Asked-Questions#tested-distros).
+EnvyControl should work on any distribution of Linux, see [tested distros](https://github.com/bayasdev/envycontrol/wiki/Frequently-Asked-Questions#tested-distros).

-**If you're using Ubuntu please [read this](https://github.com/geminis3/envycontrol/wiki/Frequently-Asked-Questions#a-note-for-ubuntu-users).**
+**If you're using Ubuntu or its derivatives please follow [these instructions](https://github.com/bayasdev/envycontrol/wiki/Frequently-Asked-Questions#instructions-for-ubuntu-and-its-derivatives).**

-### Supported display managers
+### 🖥️ Supported display managers

 - GDM
 - SDDM
 - LightDM

-If your display manager isn't currently supported by EnvyControl you might have to [manually configure it](https://github.com/geminis3/envycontrol/wiki/Frequently-Asked-Questions#what-to-do-if-my-display-manager-is-not-supported).
+If your display manager isn't currently supported by EnvyControl you might have to [manually configure it](https://github.com/bayasdev/envycontrol/wiki/Frequently-Asked-Questions#what-to-do-if-my-display-manager-is-not-supported).

-### Supported graphics modes

-- integrated
-- hybrid
-- nvidia (X.org only)

-Read a detailed explanation [here](https://github.com/geminis3/envycontrol/wiki/Frequently-Asked-Questions#graphics-modes-explained).

-### A note for GNOME 43+ Wayland users
+## 💡 Tips

+### Wayland session is missing on Gnome 43+

 Latest changes in GDM now require `NVreg_PreserveVideoMemoryAllocations` kernel parameter to be set to 1 as well as `nvidia-suspend` services to be enabled for Wayland sessions to appear.

-#### Quick fix:

 ```
-# 1. Re-run Envycontrol 2.2+ (either nvidia or hybrid mode)
+# 1. Re-run EnvyControl 2.2+ (either nvidia or hybrid mode)
 sudo envycontrol -s nvidia

 # 2. Now enable the required Nvidia services